 Some ministries, like children and youth ministries, have a fair amount of prerequisites and getting-to-know-you waiting periods.
 But other ministries, like ushering, office work, and building maintenance, offer immediate service opportunities.

-To get started, complete our First Serve Ministry Interest Form.
+To get started, please visit our Dream Team page to view current current serving opportunities and email [email protected] expressing your interest and/or questions.
 The right ministry leader will contact you to provide you with more information and a no-obligation opportunity to observe ministry in action.

 What is baptism?
 When should I be baptized?

 At Capital Church, we practice self-determined, full-immersion baptism.